 Before Chelsea, the rail crosses back over route 105.

-Rail maintenance equipment (Pyke 9173) rests in the siding at Chelsea (mp 6.5).
 The Wakefield steam train is southbound as it passes the switch at the south end of the siding at Chelsea.

 Crossing at mile post 6.8